 Think of Uras as Earth and Anarres as our Moon, if that helps.
 The Earth’s government sent its revolutionaries to live on the moon.

 On this revolutionary-suffused moon, though, they haven’t declined into barbarism.
 No, they’ve created their own alternative society where work is cycled and allocated by a supercomputer, where everyone is encouraged to pursue their own passion, where personal freedom is based above everything… but not as we’d understand the term “freedom”.

 Le Guin ingeniously uses language as a medium to explore the differences between societies: on Shevek’s moon homeworld, there is no such word as “my” or “mine”; they use the term “more central” over “higher” to signify “better”; it makes no sense for ‘a man to say he had “had” a woman, because such understanding of sex and possession doesn’t exist.
 Le Guin does this to emphasise power dynamics embedded within our language, by presenting an inverted society that rarely uses singular possessive verbs and pronouns.

 On his first visit to this earth-but-not-earth of Anarres, Shevek is shocked and dismayed.
 Like, straight up distressed.
+From his point of view, the world is entirely deranged, broken, and upside-down.
 The way he reacts to life on our metaphorical planet is basically the literary equivalent of this famed meme:

 The purpose of playing, whose end, both at the first and now, was and is, to hold as ’twere the mirror up to nature: to show virtue her feature, scorn her own image, and the very age and body of the time his form and pressure